shanghaitech-igem/iweb/2025/notes/0/index.md

    This step introduces Gatsby, a static site generator that uses React and Node.js to build fast and efficient websites, which is perfect for building up a iGEM wiki website.
 You will learn how to create a personal blog using Gatsby.

 5. **Git and Deployment**:
    This step introduces Git, a version control system, and demonstrates how to deploy your website using services like GitLab Pages.
+Also we will learn some small tricks to fit iGEM's wiki deployment requirements.

 ## Command Line Interface